samtoth/agda-forester/README.md

  # Agda backend for [Forester](https://www.forester-notes.org/)

-This is an experimental project implementing a backend to export literate agda to forrester trees.
+This is an experimental project implementing a backend to export literate agda to forester trees.

 ## Building